 Many painful dental conditions develop gradually and are more common in middle aged and older pets.
 As a result, behaviour that the owner interprets as “acting grumpy” may be the result of dental pain.
-Owners often observe that their pet acts “years younger” following dental treatment so make sure that your vet examines your cat’s mouth every time your pet visits the veterinary surgery.
+Owners often observe that their pet acts “years younger” following dental treatment so make sure that your vet and cat dentist examines your cat’s mouth every time your pet visits the veterinary surgery.

 How does the vet assess and treat dental disease in cats?